 However, Salmonella is not classified as an adulterant by the USDA, who reason that "ordinary methods of cooking and preparing food kill Salmonella."
-About 18 percent of chicken and 15 percent of ground turkey contain Salmonella, but the USDA will usually only recall contaminated meat if people get sick.
+About 18 percent of chicken and 15 percent of ground turkey contain Salmonella, but the USDA will usually only recall Salmonella contaminated food if people get sick.

 Prevention is key

 To avoid Salmonella, E. coli and other foodborne illness, cleaning and disinfecting of areas where such contaminants might be present is a must.
-Basic preventative steps such as washing your hands with soap and water is an important daily routine to maintain, as well as proper disinfection of kitchen surfaces and appliances.
+A basic preventative step such as washing your hands with soap and water is an important daily routine to maintain, as are proper disinfection of kitchen surfaces and appliances.
 You should also make a habit of storing raw meat, poultry, and seafood separate from other items in the refrigerator.

 Wash what you eat